ajaxlab/package-json-type/md/interfaces/ipublishconfig.md

 This is a set of config values that will be used at publish-time.
-It's especially handy if you want to set the tag, registry or access, so that you can ensure that a given package is not tagged with “latest”, published to the global public registry or that a scoped module is private by default.
-Any config values can be overridden, but only "tag", "registry" and "access" probably matter for the purposes of publishing.
+It's especially handy if you want to set the `tag`, `registry` or `access`, so that you can ensure that a given package is not tagged with `“latest”`, published to the global public registry or that a scoped module is private by default.
+Any config values can be overridden, but only "`tag`", "`registry`" and "`access`" probably matter for the purposes of publishing.
 See npm-config to see the list of config options that can be overridden.

 *   Public Registry